Sheikhsoft/InternetGuard/FAQ.md

 So, what is left for the developer is just a fraction of what you pay.

-Despite NetGuard being *really* a lot of work, only some of the convenience and advanced features need to be purchased, which means that NetGuard is basically free to use and that you don't need to pay anything to reduce your data usage, increase battery life, and increase your privacy.
+Despite InternetGuard being *really* a lot of work, only some of the convenience and advanced features need to be purchased, which means that InternetGuard is basically free to use and that you don't need to pay anything to reduce your data usage, increase battery life, and increase your privacy.

-Also note that most free applications will appear not to be sustainable in the end, whereas NetGuard is properly maintained and supported, and that free applications may have a catch, like sending privacy sensitive information to the internet.
+Also note that most free applications will appear not to be sustainable in the end, whereas InternetGuard is properly maintained and supported, and that free applications may have a catch, like sending privacy sensitive information to the internet.

 See [here](http://forum.xda-developers.com/showpost.php?p=67892427&postcount=3030) for some more information.

 <a name="FAQ38"></a>
-**(38) Why did NetGuard stop running?**
+**(38) Why did InternetGuard stop running?**

-On most devices, NetGuard will keep running in the background with its foreground service.
+On most devices, InternetGuard will keep running in the background with its foreground service.
-On some devices (in particular some Samsung models), where there are lots of applications competing for memory, Android may still stop NetGuard as a last resort.
+On some devices (in particular some Samsung models), where there are lots of applications competing for memory, Android may still stop InternetGuard as a last resort.
-Unfortunately this cannot be fixed by NetGuard, and can be considered a shortcoming of the device and/or as a bug in Android.
+Unfortunately this cannot be fixed by InternetGuard, and can be considered a shortcoming of the device and/or as a bug in Android.
-You can workaround this problem by enabling the watchdog in the NetGuard advanced options to check every 10-15 minutes.
+You can workaround this problem by enabling the watchdog in the InternetGuard advanced options to check every 10-15 minutes.

 <a name="FAQ39"></a>
 **(39) How does a VPN based firewall differ from a iptables based firewall?**